-10/03/2019– This is my Stocks & Shares ISA consisting of over 30 managed funds.
+21/02/2020– This is my Stocks & Shares ISA consisting of over 30 managed funds.
 I charge the ISA 3% on each contribution plus 0.5% per annum of fund value for an “investment performance review”.
-The orange line shows value after costs and the blue line gross contributions.
+The yellow line shows value after costs and the blue dotted line shows gross contributions.
+Green block shows money taken out.
 Everyone’s ISA will perform differently depending on funds held, amount invested, timescale and charges. £350 per month goes in (at the start it was only £50pm.)
 I sometimes make additional, lump sum contributions and have withdrawn money in the past.

 The obvious advantage of an ISA is the fund is invested in a virtually tax free environment.
 If you are a non tax payer, have capital gains below the annual allowance, receive less than £2,000 p.a. in dividends, or make a loss – these may not seem like advantages.
 However, it may still be worth placing money into an ISA to protect you from future tax charges and admin.
 ISA money does not need to be included in a tax return..